Best Industrial Pipe Shelving for Home Bars

 Your Next Steps

 Alright, quick recap so you don't have to re-read the whole thing.
 If you want raw capacity and a no-nonsense backbone for a bar that gets used, Seville Classics wire units are the workhorses.
 If you want that true industrial pipe-and-wood vibe, go HDDFER or HOMBAZAAR for solid planks and real pipe brackets, or pick an IBUYKE or ODK freestanding ladder shelf if you want mobility plus style.
 For tight spaces or a slick back-bar display, Deco 79 and the XWNE wall-mounted pieces save floor space and still look legit.
-If you like building things piece-by-piece, the IRIS USA modular stuff lets you grow as your bottle game grows.
+If you like building things piece-by-piece, the Seville wire systems let you grow as your bottle game grows.

 Which should you pick by use.
 Need to stash kegs, boxes, and heavy backups.
-Choose heavy-duty metal racks like Seville or the IRIS modular with leveling feet and big weight ratings.
+Choose heavy-duty metal racks like the Seville UltraDurable, with leveling feet and a stated weight rating.
 Want show-off shelving for bottles and stemware.
 Go ladder-style with the Nathan James Theo or a HOMBAZAAR ladder shelf and add LEDs.
-Short on room or in an apartment.
-ClosetMaid or the compact Seville racks are your friends.
+Short on room or in an apartment, the compact Seville racks are your friends.
 Want that authentic pipe look that gets compliments.
 Pick real pipe brackets and solid planks like the HDDFER or IBUYKE.

 Still stuck.
 Here's a checklist to make the call easier: